-FLU 5.7.1 Each DSAP shall be evaluated to determine whether adequate public facilities and services exist or will be in existence to serve the identified needs of the DSAP.

-FLU 5.7.2 Prior to or in conjunction with the approval of an DSAP by the Escambia Board of County Commissioners, the land for the following public facilities shall be conveyed to Escambia County or a development agreement addressing the timely conveyance of such lands shall be approved by Escambia County.

-- Land for identified schools sites, consistent with Chapter 16, Public Schools Facilities Element. - Land for identified parks and recreation facilities - Right-of-way for identified collector and arterial roadways necessary to serve the DSAP - Land for identified potable water and wastewater treatment facilities - Right-of-way for all utilities necessary to serve the DSAP

-FLU 5.7.3 Procedures and guidelines governing the provision of adequate public facilities and services shall not replace or supersede and provisions of the Escambia County concurrency management system.
+1 POLICIES 2 3 FLU 16.7.1 Each DSAP shall be evaluated to determine whether adequate 4 public facilities and services exist or will be in existence to serve the identified 5 needs of the DSAP.
+6 7 FLU 16.7.2 Prior to or in conjunction with the approval of an DSAP by the 8 Escambia Board of County Commissioners, the land for the following public 9 facilities shall be conveyed to Escambia County or a development agreement 10 addressing the timely conveyance of such lands shall be approved by Escambia 11 County.
+12 Land for identified schools sites, consistent with 13 Chapter 16, Public Schools Facilities Element 14 Land for identified parks and recreation facilities 15 Right-of-way for identified collector and arterial 16 roadways necessary to serve the DSAP 17 Land for identified potable water and wastewater 18 treatment facilities 19 Right-of-way for all utilities necessary to serve the DSAF 20 21 FLU 16.7.3 Procedures and guidelines governing the provision of adequate 22 public facilities and services shall not replace or supersede and provisions of the 23 Escambia County concurrency management system.
+24 25 26 OBJ FLU 16.8 Intergovernmental Coordination 27 OBO I LO TOTO INTO I GOVERNMENTALION 28 Adopt procedures to ensure intergovernmental coordination to address 29 extra jurisdictional impacts.
+30 - 31 FLU 16.8.1 To provide for intergovernmental coordination to address extra 32 jurisdictional impacts within the jurisdiction of the Florida Department of 33 Economic Opportunity as prescribed in Florida Statutes, the County shall provide 34 to adjacent municipalities and counties, other units of government providing 35 services but not having regulatory authority over the use of land, state and 36 regional regulatory agencies, and the Escambia County School Board, 37 information and copies of appropriate material related to the applications for a 38 DSAP.
+The material provided shall include information indicating issues of 39 regional significance in the region, or containing regional policies.
+It shall include 40 material describing planning, permitting or review requirements of state, regional 41 or local significance.
+It shall also include detailed identification of regionally 42 significant public facilities, including public facilities outside the jurisdiction of 43 Escambia County, anticipated impacts of future land uses on those facilities, and 44 required improvements consistent with Florida Statutes.
+The adjacent 45 municipalities, counties, other units of government and regulatory agencies shall 46 have the opportunity to review and provide comments to the County, to ensure 47 communication and coordination are used to minimize any potential adverse

+1 impacts.